Washing machine jargon buster

 The metal drum where clothes are washed.
 Many manufacturers have patented styles of drums - such as Miele's Honeycomb drum, which has a hexagonal pattern that is designed to stop clothes from sticking to the side of the drum.

 When drum bearings are in good condition, the drum should turn smoothly.
 But if your washing machine is making a loud noise, open the door and try rotating the drum by hand - if you encounter resistance, or you notice the metal drum is out of line with the rubber seal, it's possible that your drum bearings have worn down and need replacing.
-Replacing the bearings (there are usually two - one outside the main drum and one within the assembly) will require a professional, see Which?
-Local to find an engineer in your area.
+Replacing the bearings (there are usually two - one outside the main drum and one within the assembly) will require a professional, see to find an engineer in your area.

 The plastic paddles within a washing machine's drum, that help rotate the laundry during the wash phase.